 WARNING: Do not rely upon any information in this article, including comments made by other Chantix users, to replace individual consultations with your doctor, pharmacist or other qualified health care provider.

 WARNING: If you or your loved one is using or considering using Chantix or Champix be sure to read the new patient Medication Guide released on May 16, 2008.
-Also watch the safety warning video clip released by the FDA on April 1, 2008 (FDA website clip in various formats or WhyQuit link in Windows Media format only).
+Also watch the safety warning video clip released by the FDA on April 1, 2008 (YouTube copy or WhyQuit link in MP4 format.
 If unable to watch the clips you can read warnings discussed in the clip at the FDA website.

 Varenicline, approved by the U.S. FDA on May 11, 2006, is a quit smoking pill manufactured by Pfizer and marketed in the U.S. as Chantix and other nations as Champix.
 On May 16, 2008 the U.S. Food and Drug Administration and Pfizer updated Chantix's patient Medication Guide [Internet Archive link to old outdated May 16, 2008 Guide: DO NOT RELY UPON - for historical purposes only] to warn that users may experience changes in behavior, agitation, depressed mood, and suicidal thoughts or actions while using Chantix to help them quit smoking.
 According to the Guide, while some may begin experiencing these symptoms when they start taking Chantix, others develop them after several weeks of treatment or after ending Chantix use.
 According to the Guide, if you, your family or caregiver notice agitation, depressed mood, or changes in behavior that are not typical for you, or if you develop suicidal thoughts or actions, stop taking Chantix and immediately call your doctor.